Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-\\ Pre-generation control aims to control properties of generated data conditioning on target properties.
-In general, as shown in Figure \ref{fig:taxonomy}, two different ways are available for incorporating the control signal of desired properties as the input: 1) \textit{Property concatenation} feeds the raw properties to the generator while 2) \textit{Property mapping} first encodes the properties into their embedding and feeds the embedding to the generator.
+\\ Pre-generation control, as shown in Fig. \ref{fig:taxonomy} and Fig.~\ref{fig:generation} (1), aims to control properties of generated data conditioning on target properties.
+In general, two different ways are available for incorporating the control signal of desired properties as the input: (a) \textit{property concatenation} feeds the raw properties to the generator while (b) \textit{property mapping} first encodes the properties into their embedding and feeds the embedding to the generator.

 Compared with property concatenation techniques, the structure of property mapping-based models is usually more complex, since the embedding of the target properties is obtained by either encoding the target properties into the latent space via an encoder, or optimizing the latent space, based on the learned mapping between the latent space and properties.
 Nevertheless, different types of input properties (i.e., continuous or categorical properties) may cause difficulties in the design of the generator of property concatenation-based techniques, which is instead not a challenge for property mapping-based techniques since they only take continuous property embedding as the input.

-\textbf{Property concatenation} conditions the generation process on the original target properties simply by feeding property codes along with the data representation into the generator, as shown in Figure \ref{fig:generation}(a).
+\textbf{Property concatenation} conditions the generation process on the original target properties simply by feeding property codes along with the data representation into the generator, as shown in Fig.~\ref{fig:generation} (a) and Fig. \ref{fig:prop_concat}.
 As a result, given the target properties $c^*$, the generation process can be formulated as $x\sim p(x\vert c=c^*)$.
 In this process, the properties are independent of the latent representation of the data.